What to Wear in New York: Packing List

 Ladies, skirts, sundresses, or your favorite travel dress will be just fine.
 Aim for something simple that moves seamlessly from day to night with the addition of an accessory or two.

 Seriously.
 Sandals are nasty.
-Stay cool with a lightweight pair of Toms shoes instead.
+Stay cool with a lightweight pair of sneakers instead.

 Oh, and always bring a swimsuit.
 Coney Island is awesome.

 Packing for New York isn’t that hard.
-Build your capsule wardrobe around a few, good neutral, dark merino wool t-shirts or henley shirts and a few pairs of comfy, fitted travel pants.
-Then add a pop of color with a flannel shirt, wool hat, scarf, or other accessory.
+Fill your travel backpack with good neutral, dark merino wool t-shirts or henley shirts and a few pairs of comfy, fitted travel pants.
+Then add a pop of color with a flannel shirt, wool hat, scarf, or another accessory.